 Sometimes, the boiler itself is fine, but the systems that control it are not.
 If your boiler doesn’t respond when you adjust the thermostat, or if it cycles on and off erratically, the issue may lie with the controls.
 It could be something as simple as dead batteries in a wireless thermostat or as complex as faulty wiring or a malfunctioning control board on the boiler.
 Before calling for service, it’s always worth checking the thermostat’s settings and power source.
 However, if those simple checks don’t solve the problem, it’s time to have a professional inspect the entire control system.

-Strange Noises and Vibrations
+Decoding Strange Noises and Vibrations

 Aside from kettling, your boiler can make other concerning sounds.
 Gurgling or banging noises often indicate that air is trapped in the system, which can lead to poor circulation and cold spots.
 A loud humming, droning, or vibrating sound might point to a problem with the circulation pump.
 Any new or unusual noise is your boiler’s way of telling you something is wrong.
 Don’t just turn up the radio to drown it out; these sounds are early warnings of mechanical issues that can worsen over time.
 Getting them checked out promptly can prevent a minor annoyance from becoming a major repair.

-Leaks and Water Damage
+Dealing with Leaks and Preventing Water Damage

 A puddle of water around your boiler is a problem you can’t afford to ignore.
 Even a small drip is a serious issue that points to a failure somewhere in the system.
 Leaks can be caused by a number of things, including a broken seal, a corroded pipe or tank, or dangerously high pressure.
 Water damage to your property is a major concern, but the leak itself can also lead to corrosion within the boiler and cause critical components to fail.
 If you see any sign of a leak, shut down the boiler if it’s safe to do so and call for professional boiler repair immediately.

-When Should You Call a Professional for Boiler Repair?
+When to Call for Professional Boiler Repair

 Knowing when to handle a maintenance issue in-house and when to call for backup is a key part of managing any commercial property.
 When it comes to your boiler, the answer is almost always to call a professional.
 Commercial boilers are powerful, complex systems that operate under high pressure and extreme temperatures.
 What seems like a minor issue can quickly become a serious safety hazard or a costly system failure.